jhilikb/NLCUNet/README.md

 # Cite

+Please cite the paper as:
--The paper "H2CGAN: Manageble AI for scene understanding tasks in hazy/rainy environment" is submitted to TIP IEEE.
-Authors are Pragya Mishra, Jhilik Bhattacharya, RK Sharma and Giovanni Ramponi
+P. Mishra, J. Bhattacharya, R. Sharma and G. Ramponi, "H2CGAN: Manageable AI for scene understanding tasks in hazy/rainy environment," in IEEE Access, doi: 10.1109/ACCESS.2024.3419063

 -The code has been adapted from general cycleGANs and plexer architecture.